demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-host-forensic-list
 ***
 Get forensics on a specific host.
+Minimum user role required to access this endpoint - devSecOps.

 #### Base Command